Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Summary and conclusions

-The functional correspondence applies to arbitrary direct-style eval-apply evaluators, including uniform and unbalanced hybrid evaluators, which are located within the grey ring.
-The transformations in the diagram inject a source space into a target subspace, \eg\ not every evaluator in CPS corresponds functionally with a source direct-style eval-apply evaluator, but those that do can be transformed back and forth.
-However, as beautifully argued in \cite[pp.\,545--547]{DM09}, straying from the image of the transformation (staying within the rings of more expressive power) with good reasons is a clear indication that a useful control structure or operator may be missing in the source space.
-For instance, programmers write evaluators in CPS with non-tail calls `thereby introducing the notion of delimited control [\ldots]; this effect can be obtained in direct style [in the source space] by adding [\ldots] delimited-control operators [\ldots]'.
+As elegantly argued in \cite[pp.\,545--547]{DM09}, straying from the image of the transformation (staying within the rings of more expressive power) with good reasons is a clear indication that a useful control structure or operator may be missing in the source space.
+For instance, programmers write evaluators in CPS with non-tail calls `thereby introducing the notion of delimited control [\ldots]; this effect can be obtained in direct style [in the source space] by adding [\ldots] delimited-control operators [\ldots]' \cite[p.\,546]{DM09}.
 Similarly in the space of structured programs, the case against the \GOTO\ statement in \cite{Dij68} is not that it is unconditionally harmful but that `straying with good reason is a clear indication that a useful control construct is missing in the source language.
 For example, C and Pascal programmers condone the use of GOTO for error cases because these languages lack an exception mechanism' \cite[p.\,546]{DM09}.

 There may be good reasons for straying from the image of the LWF transformation in the case of unbalanced hybrid strategies, such as hybrid applicative order ($\ha$) and spine applicative order ($\so$).
 Readback is a selective-iteration-of-eval function.
 An unbalanced strategy requires more work than eval on operands of redexes beyond distributing eval on abstractions and neutrals.
 There may be a missing control structure $X$ that enables the equivalence between eval-readback-with-$X$ and arbitrary hybrid eval-apply evaluators.